fmcfall/robot-controller/README.md

 This reporsitory contains the files used for my final year project, in which I designed a Wearable Controller for Robot-Assisted Microsurgery.

-The important files are:
+The folders contain the following files:
+- filters:
   - kf.py - kalman filter class
   - ekf.py - extended kalman filter class
   - ukf.py - unscented kalman filter class

-The filters with aruco or hands are the full pipeline scripts to be run with all the correct attachments:
+- tests:
+  - implementations of all filters
+  - test files used for the results
-- stereo camera
+- old tests:
+  - individual filter testing files
-- imu
+- aruco:

-robot_test.py tests and controls the robot run_all.py/run_all_mp.py runs every filter for compairson
+  - aruco generation and detection scripts

 The video of the code running using micromanipulator is found at: https://youtu.be/066_cpsxXQU